Overview of Program

 Selection, References, and Criminal Background Checks

 After WCS makes an initial review of resumes and applications, selected candidates will be invited to appear for screening and final interviews.
 At the initial interview, a copy of the expectations will be made available to each candidate.
 Internship and Practicum Students will provide all of the necessary information regarding their program’s requirements.
-WCS will contact at least one or more references with permission of the candidate under consideration, and all candidates for volunteer, internship and practicum opportunities will submit to a CBI (criminal background investigation) for the state of Colorado and other relevant states.
+WCS will contact at least one or more references with permission of the candidate under consideration, and all candidates for volunteer, internship and practicum opportunities will submit to a CBI (criminal background investigation) for the state of Colorado and other relevant states like a background check in Kansas and others.
 For those who may be assigned to work with children under the age of 18, a Child Abuse Registry Check will also be run.
 All candidates accepted for volunteer, internship, and practicum positions will receive a letter in writing.

 Certification, Licensure, Professional Liability Insurance, and Database Registry

 Practicum and Internship students must provide proof of professional liability insurance coverage prior to beginning their learning program with WCS.
 If registered in the State of Colorado’s DORA Database, a copy of that registration must also be provided.
 Finally, a current copy of each individual’s Driver’s License and Auto Insurance must also be on file.